sanamehta/healthy-unhealthy/README.md

 - **Jupyter Notebook & Google Colab**

 ## **How to Use**
-1. Clone the repository
+1. Clone the repository `git clone` https://github.com/sanamehta/healthy-unhealthy
-2. Install dependencies (`pip install -r requirements.txt`)
 3. Run `cs156-pipeline2.ipynb` to train and evaluate models